 Fortescue Falls is the park’s biggest and permanent waterfall.

 Water flows over the 20m high-tiered cliff into the pool below.
-You can access this through walking through Dales Gorge, or from the carpark located above the falls, with a long set of steps descending into the gorge.
+You can access this through walking through Dales Gorge, or from the car park located above the falls, with a long set of steps descending into the gorge.

 If you walk 5 minutes further west from the falls, you will come across the tranquil Fern Pool.

 Fern Pool is surrounded by thick, lush ferns.
-You’ll find a small platform with a ladder leading into the pool of water, with a small waterfall on the other side of the pool.
+Youโll find a small platform with a ladder leading into the pool of water, with a small waterfall on the other side of the pool.
 You can swim across and climb up onto the rock ledge underneath the falls.

 This place has a lot of cultural significance for the local indigenous peoples.
 In recognition of that, the signs ask that people respect the place with no diving into the water or shouting when visiting this tranquil spot.

-Circular Pool lookout
+Circular Pool Lookout

 Circular Pool has been closed for a couple of years now due to exposed naturally occurring asbestos.